The Most Powerful Man in the World (and His Identical Twin Brother): Plot

 Kevin reemerges outside his presidential bunker in Melbourne.
 He is subjected to both a facial and penile recognition scan to enter, as well as three security questions - the last of which asks him to name his Secretary of Defense.
 In a panic, Kevin names Patti Levin, and goes on to meet her in the bunker's situation room.
 Patti admonishes Kevin to launch a defensive strike against the Ukrainians, but Kevin is adamant on meeting with Sunday first.
 Patti calls in the Vice President - Meg - who is also reticent to launch the attack.
 Patti informs Kevin that in order to initiate the launch, they must enact the Fisher Protocol, an "ethical deterrent" in which the nuclear launch key was surgically implanted in the heart of a volunteer (that the President must personally kill to extract the key).

 Kevin realizes that the volunteer is his assassin twin, and after taking the U.S. to DEFCON 1, uses Patti's glasses to switch bodies.
-Kevin the assassin arrives at the bunker and undergoes the same scans to enter; he is confronted by armed agents who are quickly assassinated by Meg, who claims to be in love with Burton.
+Kevin the assassin arrives at the bunker and undergoes the same scans to enter; he is confronted by armed agents who are quickly assassinated by Meg, who claims to be in love with God.
 Kevin kills her, discards his earpiece, and enters the bunker's communications room to speak with Sunday, who in this world is the Australian Prime Minister.
 Rather than provide Kevin with the song, Sunday questions Kevin's belief in the prophecy altogether; Kevin admits that he does not genuinely believe he can stop the flood.
-He fights off a second wave of security and switches back into the President's body.
+He fights a second wave of security but is captured, then switches back into the President's body.

 Patti continues to push Kevin to launch the attack, but he admits that he relishes his repeated visitations to the realm of the undead.
 Kevin the assassin enters the situation room; neither twin is willing to go through with the Fisher Protocol, prompting Patti to retrieve a copy of Kevin's romance novel (authored by both twins) and have the President read it.
 The novel appears to be a sordid reflection on the state of Kevin and Nora's relationship, in which Kevin reflects on his own self-destructive impulses.
 Once the President finishes reading out a passage, the assassin begs to have the launch key extracted from his heart, so that Kevin can never return to the realm of the undead again.
 The President uses the key to launch the nuclear strike, and he and Patti go outdoors to watch the missiles as they rain down upon them.